 Let's take a look at a few companies who have seen success in this shorter alternative.

 In August 2019, Microsoft Japan tried a 4-day work and 3-day weekend system for a month without any deduction in salary.
 According to The Mainichi, the firm also provided financial help to employees up to 100,000 yen to be used toward family vacations, to further education, or to develop new skills.

 Takuya Hirano, president, and CEO of Microsoft Japan said "Work a short time, rest well and learn a lot.
 It's necessary to have an environment that allows you to feel your purpose in life and make a greater impact at work.
 I want employees to think about and experience how they can achieve the same results with 20% less working time" about the project.

-In the one-month project called "Work-Life Choice Challenge Summer 2019", 2,300 employees didn't work for 5 Fridays, during August 2019.
+In the one-month project called "Work-Life Choice Challenge Summer 2019," 2,300 employees didn't work for 5 Fridays, during August 2019.

 The productivity of employees increased by 39.9 percent.
 Since their week was shorter than before, employees had to be more efficient and productive with their time.
 Additionally, employees took 25.4 percent fewer days off, electricity usage was down 23.1 percent, and employees printed 58.7 percent fewer pages.